Cadelabs/ornabook/src/Kingdoms.md

 A fight is considered lost if the player is defeated.
 However, before being defeated, they can flee from the fight freely and as many times as they want.
 When the fight is restarted, the enemy will be back to full health.
+Even though fights take place in a dungeon, they award full Gold/Orn/Exp.

 Should a fight prove too hard for a Member or if a Member is inactive, Officers can "shuffle" a Gauntlet floor.
 Shuffling replaces the fight by a new one, following the same rules described in [Starting a Gauntlet](#starting-a-gauntlet).